 I’ve highlighted strawberries because not only are they my favourite fruit, they are also just about the best anti-inflammatory food going.
 The latest research concludes that eating 3 – 4 bowls of strawberries a week has the same anti-inflammatory effects as taking COX inhibiting medication.
 That does fancy things with enzymes in the body to help reduce inflammation, but it is also a no-no for people with hypertension or a history of heart disease in the family, as it can cause strokes and other nasty side effects.
 I might be wrong here, but I never heard of anyone getting a stroke through eating strawberries!

 It’s not just strawberries either.
 At the time of writing – (late May) – the cherries, blueberries and apricots are piled high on the stalls, and there are avocadoes a-plenty to be had.
 Sweet potatoes (boniatos) are also looking good.
 Try one baked with tuna and home-made coleslaw for lunch.
 Those lovely pointy sweetheart cabbages make great coleslaw, and you can get three or four for a Euro.
+Or knock up a fabulous anti-inflammatory curry with sweet potatoes, chick peas and turmeric powder.
+This versatile spice also has many other health benefits.

 Google ‘Anti-inflammatory foods,’ then head down to your local mercadillo to fill your trolley.
 It may take a while to notice a significant difference, but I find that I hardly ever need to take pain killers now, and the only lifestyle change I’ve made is switching to an anti-inflammatory diet.
 Give it a try – you have nothing to lose, and great new taste experiences to gain!